 Let’s look at this in terms of payment gateways.
 How to protect credit card information?
-When a user enters such information at the checkout, this data is instantly encrypted and stays encrypted until it reaches a payment processor or an acquirer, where it gets decrypted.
+When a user enters such information during checkout, this data is instantly encrypted and stays encrypted until it reaches a payment processor or an acquirer, where it gets decrypted.

 Implementing end-to-end encryption doesn’t necessarily require you to have expensive equipment or training — or to hire many technical specialists.

 Keep in mind that reputable payment systems like PayPal encrypt card information themselves.
-PayPal, for instance, tracks all transactions around the clock to avoid fraud, email phishing, and identity theft.
+Also, PayPal tracks all transactions around the clock to avoid fraud, email phishing, and identity theft.
 Retailers can’t access card information as long as they’re using PayPal’s Vault API, as each transaction is encrypted.
 The Vault API securely stores users’ card data so a retailer doesn’t need to keep that data on their servers.

 Read also: Mobile App Payment Gateway Integration

-Despite the strength of the encryption algorithm, exchanging keys is a challenge.
+Despite the strength of encryption algorithms, exchanging keys is a challenge.
 We already know that encryption keys must only be known to the communicating parties.
-So how can we ensure such a level of privacy?
+So how can we ensure such a level of digital privacy?
 With the help of a secure communication channel established by the Diffie-Hellman algorithm.
-Let’s check how we use it.
+Let’s see how we can use it.

-The role of the Diffie-Hellman algorithm in ensuring secret key exchange
+The role of the Diffie-Hellman algorithm in ensuring the secrecy of key exchanges

-The Diffie-Hellman algorithm was one of the first famous asymmetric key implementations, and it’s mainly used for key exchange.
+The Diffie-Hellman algorithm was one of the first famous asymmetric key implementations, and it’s mainly used for exchanging keys.
 Symmetric key algorithms are fast and secure, but exchanging keys is always challenging.